 - Operator name and vehicle number.
 The company's name and vehicle number shall be displayed on each side of the vehicle and must be readable at 50 feet in daylight.

 - Passengers under 21 and alcohol.
-The driver must ascertain whether any passenger is under the age of 21, and if any passenger is a minor, the driver shall read to the passengers a statement, which must be signed by every minor and retained for 3 years.
+The driver must ascertain whether any passenger is under the age of 21, and if any passenger is a minor, the driver shall read to the passengers a statement, which must be signed by every minor and retained for three years.

 - Minimize movement.
 Encourage passengers to remain seated and use safety belts while the vehicle is moving.
 For the safety of passengers, this should be enforced by all operators.
 Imagine making a hard stop while the passengers are not seated - definitely not a great start to any party.